 This is despite Berlin Hyp's sound asset quality with nonperforming loans of below 1%.
-The bank is the least exposed to high risk subsectors within commercial real estate given its low hotel and comparably limited retail exposures, however, we expect structural shifts for office demand to have an impact on demand in the more medium term.
-The bank's non-performing loans remain on a declining trend.
+The bank is the least exposed to high risk subsectors within CRE given its low hotel and comparably limited retail exposures; however, we expect structural shifts for office demand to have an impact on demand in the medium term.
+The bank's nonperforming loans remain on a declining trend.